daita-sur/Cyber_Security-SERB-INAE-2022/README.md

 the admin ,so they might get to know the reason of deniel ,if felted so.This will bring trust between the user and admin, hence promoting our website.

-Features we are providing in the App
+#### Features we are providing in the App

-* LOGIN/SIGNUP -Login/signup pages are created for multiple users with high password checkup security.
+* LOGIN/SIGNUP- Login/signup pages are created for multiple users with high password checkup security.

 * ACCESS CONTROL- No one otherthan the admin can access a particular application without the permission of admin.

 * MULTI FILE SELECTION- At once multiple file can be selected and request can be made for accessing those file, hence will be time saving.

-###Technologies Used:
+### Technologies Used:
 1. Android Studio Code (libaries like generated(java) and inbuild libraries.)
 2. Postman
-3.Tensorflow
+3. Tensorflow
-4.Open source Nodejs
+4. Open source Nodejs
-5.Visual Studio code
+5. Visual Studio code